cedx/free-mobile.dart/doc/usage.md

 The `Client#sendMessage()` method returns a [`Future`](https://api.dart.dev/stable/dart-async/Future-class.html) that completes when the message has been sent.

-The future completes with an [`ArgumentError`](https://api.dart.dev/stable/dart-core/ArgumentError-class.html) if the specified message is empty.
 It completes with a `ClientException` if any error occurred while sending the message.

 !!! warning
     The text of the messages will be automatically truncated to **160** characters: